manorajesh/footsteps/README.md

 - Update to latest macOS version
 - Verify ONNX Runtime version includes CoreML support (1.20.1+)
 - Check console for CoreML initialization messages

-## Next Steps

-This starter code provides the foundation for footstep tracking.
-You can extend it to:

-- Track ankle positions over time
-- Detect footsteps based on ankle movement and ground contact
-- Count steps
-- Analyze gait patterns
-- Record footstep data for analysis

-## License

-This is starter code for educational purposes.
-MoveNet model is from Google and subject to its license terms.